digital-asset/daml/docs/source/concepts/architectural-model.rst

 #.
 The outputs on both streams are ordered such that their causal order for party `A` is the same as on the virtual shared ledger.

 Similarly, the active contract service provides the set of contracts that are active at the returned offset according to the transaction service output.
-That is, all events from the transaction event stream are included in the provided set of contracts.
+That is, the effects of all events from the transaction event stream are taken into account in the provided set of contracts.
 In particular, the set of active contracts and contract keys can be kept up to date by processing the events from the flat transaction stream (or the transaction tree stream) without having to take events with earlier offsets into account.

 Ledger implementations typically provide stronger ordering guarantees.